DiscoverE Logo

 Field Trip Pass

-Educational field trip to San Diego Botanic Garden.
+Educational field trip experience at San Diego Botanic Garden.
 Each pass includes up to 30 students and 6 adults.
 Multiple entry times available (9:30 AM, 10:30 AM, 11:30 AM).
 Payment options include credit card or check deposit.
-Must book at least 2 weeks in advance.
-Title I schools may apply for SDBG Scholarship.
-Refund policy: full refund if cancelled more than one week prior, 50% refund within one week, no refund for no-shows.
+Book at least 2 weeks in advance.
+Title I Schools can apply for SDBG Scholarship for admission and/or transportation fees.
+Full refund if cancelled more than one week prior, 50% refund within one week.

 San Diego Botanic Garden